Community Corrections

 Phone: (785) 832-5220

-Community Corrections is a state funded, county controlled intensive supervision probation (ISP) program designed to develop community-based correctional sentencing options for adult clients who would otherwise be incarcerated in local or state facilities.
+The Adult Community Corrections program is a Kansas Department of Corrections funded, county operated intensive supervision probation (ISP) program designed to develop community-based correctional sentencing options for adult clients who would otherwise be incarcerated in local or state facilities.

 The mission of Douglas County Community Corrections is to achieve agency success through Organizational Development, Evidence Based Practices and Collaboration